Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 and the next time a solution is loaded, the last-used column mapping will be assigned to each IPF file.

+As with overlays, the color and cylinder thickness can be adjusted from the context menu of the IPF file.

 .. image:: screenshots/viewer/image22.png
    :width: 6.26806in
    :height: 3.66597in

-Figure 20: image of an IDF plot with labels in the 2d viewer
+Figure 20: Image of an IPF plot with labels, viewed from the top.

-As with overlays, the color and cylinder thickness can be adjusted from the context menu of the IPF file.

 Plotting borehole data
 ~~~~~~~~~~~~~~~~~~~~~~

 When the IPF file contains references to additional datafiles, one for
-each row in the IPF file, and when these datafiles contain 1d borehole
+each row in the IPF file, and when these datafiles contain 1D borehole
 data, then this data can be plotted on the cylinders.

 To do that, check the option “Plot data on cylinder” on the IPF property